S3-working-group/s3-practical-guide/src/agreements/domain-description.md

 * evaluation criteria and frequency
 * previous versions

-If the domain is accounted for by a role, the description would also include the **term**
+If the domain is accounted for by a role, the description would also include the **term** of appointment.